Artificial Intelligence in Drug Discovery: Applications and Techniques: Discussions

-For the DMTA cycle in drug design, it is always driven by hypotheses \cite{schneider2020rethinking}.
-Even equipped with perfect predictive and generative models, a question still remains: what are our hypotheses for designing a drug candidate?
-In other words, what are the desired properties underlying an ideal drug candidate.
-To generate the insights for drug design, real-world data (e.g., electronic health records and marketed drug databases) \cite{singh2018real} is receiving substantial attention recently for gaining new understanding of the effectiveness of different therapeutics.
-In our recent work \cite{deng2021large}, we mined the EHRs data for the innate properties underlying opioid analgesics with reduced overdose effects.
-We also mined the key pharmacological components (i.e., carriers, transporters, enzymes and targets) underlying drug-drug interactions (DDIs) \cite{deng2020informatics}.
-The patterns emerging from real-world data can calibrate drug design insights, which can be translated more directly to humans and can be readily utilized in AI-driven drug discovery.
+Besides, for the DMTA cycle (see Section~\ref{sec1_1} ``Drug Discovery Overview") in drug design, it should always be driven by a need or certain hypotheses \cite{schneider2020rethinking}.
+Even equipped with perfect predictive and generative models, a question still remains, i.e., what are the hypotheses for designing a drug candidate?
+In other words, what are the desired properties underlying an ideal drug candidate?
+To generate the insights into drug design, real-world data (e.g., electronic health records (EHR) and marketed drug databases) \cite{singh2018real} is receiving substantial attention for understanding the effectiveness and side effects of different therapeutics.
+Recently, we mined a large-scale EHR database for the innate properties underlying opioid analgesics with reduced overdose effects \cite{deng2021large}.
+We also mined the DrugBank database to identify key pharmacological components (i.e., carriers, transporters, enzymes and targets) underlying drug-drug interactions (DDIs) \cite{deng2020informatics}.
+These patterns emerging from real-world data (RWD) allows hypotheses generation and can calibrate drug design insights \cite{singh2018real}.

-Moving forward, another challenge is that deep learning, despite its superior performance in prediction, still leaves the underlying model elusive for human interpretation.
+Another challenge is that deep learning, despite its superior performance, still leaves the model elusive for human interpretation.
 An ongoing need is, therefore, to develop explainable models with high interpretability.
-More specifically, there are four aspects to cover \cite{jimenez2020drug}: 1) transparency - knowing how the system reached a particular answer to render the underlying decision-making process transparent or understandable; 2) justification - elucidating why the answer provided by the model is acceptable to avoid correct predictions for the wrong reasons (the so-called Hans effect); 3) informativeness - providing new information to human decision makers; and 4) uncertainty estimation - quantifying how reliable a prediction is.
-An ideal state is that these models can help scientists navigate cognitive valleys, allowing them to hone their knowledge and beliefs on the investigated process.
-For more details on explanability, we refer the readers to this review \cite{jimenez2020drug}.
+More specifically, there are four aspects to cover \cite{jimenez2020drug}: 1) Transparency, which is knowing how the system reaches a particular answer; 2) Justification, which is elucidating why the answer provided by the model is acceptable; 3) Informativeness, which is providing new information to human decision makers; and 4) Uncertainty estimation, which is quantifying how reliable a prediction is.
+An ideal state is that AI can allow scientists to hone their knowledge and beliefs on the investigated process.
+For more details on explainable AI in drug discovery, we refer the readers to the review by Jimenez-Luna et al \cite{jimenez2020drug}.